What Is a Hydrating Facial Treatment? Your Skin Guide

 Lumina Skin Sanctuary in Fort Myers, FL offers professional hydrating facial treatments designed for Florida’s specific climate demands.
 Sun exposure, humidity, and heat create ongoing skin stress that requires more than basic moisturizing.

-Lumina Skin Sanctuary uses medical-grade technology and personalized consultations to match each treatment to your skin’s actual condition.
-The Radiant Glow clinic-grade facial is a strong starting point for most skin types.
-For targeted sun damage concerns, the Sun-Damage Eraser and Galvanic Glow Series delivers deeper correction alongside hydration.
+Lumina Skin Sanctuary uses professional-grade tools and personalized consultations to match each treatment to your skin’s actual condition.
+The Signature Glow Facial (from $60) is a strong starting point for most skin types, and the 30-minute Express Hydrating Facial ($75) is the fastest route to a hydration reset on a lunch break.
+For targeted sun damage concerns, the Sun-Damage Brightening Facial delivers deeper correction alongside hydration.
 Clients leave with visible results and a clear plan for maintaining their skin between sessions.
-Book a consultation at Lumina Skin Sanctuary to find the right treatment for your skin.

 FAQ